Company believes it found sunken barge in Ohio River near Pittsburgh, one of 26 that got loose

 Cmdr.
 Justin Jolley, of the U.S. Coast Guard’s marine safety unit in Pittsburgh, said Tuesday that once the object in the river is confirmed to be the missing barge, “we’re hopeful we can reduce the security zone to that area and allow traffic to resume.”

-Seventeen of the barges are secure and under control.
-Six of the seven positioned against the Emsworth Locks and Dam are in the process of being removed.
+Seventeen of the barges are secure and under control, while seven remain positioned against the Emsworth Locks and Dam and one is pinned against the Dashields Locks and Dam, the company said.

 “We are actively developing a recovery plan for all affected vessels, which will be implemented when safe for the recovery workers, barges and the public,” said Gary Statler, the company's senior vice president for river operations.